best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 The R example above has one test file per function in the modules.
 There are multiple test files for the `math.R` module because it contains more than one function.
-Tests in these test files do not need grouping into classes, as the file name is used to indicate exactly which code is being tested.
+Tests in these test files do not need grouping into classes, as the file name is used to indicate exactly which function or class is being tested.

 These are the common conventions for each of Python and R, but are interchangeable.
 Use the approach that makes it easiest for developers to identify the relationship between tests and the code they are testing.